rrealmuto/OoT-Randomizer/README.md

   * “Triforce Blitz S2” is a fast-paced game mode with very powerful hints used for [a tournament](https://midos.house/event/tfb/2), taken from [Elagatua's `Dev` branch](https://github.com/Elagatua/OoT-Randomizer/tree/Dev).
 Note that the tournament itself was played on that branch, not this one.
 See [the official website](https://www.triforceblitz.com/) for details.
 * Other changes:
   * Plandos can specify different settings for each world ([#2055](https://github.com/OoTRandomizer/OoT-Randomizer/pull/2055))
+  * The text box no longer shows the player's own gold skulltula token count when finding a token for another player (part of [#2055](https://github.com/OoTRandomizer/OoT-Randomizer/pull/2055))
   * Some settings have been renamed for clarity ([#1560](https://github.com/OoTRandomizer/OoT-Randomizer/pull/1560))
   * The conditions for forcing one-way entrances that lead to the Bolero, Nocturne, and Requiem warp pads have been adjusted to increase variety with some settings, such as “Guarantee Reachable Locations” set to “All Goals”, “Shuffle Dungeon Rewards”, or “Mix Entrance Pools” (based on [#1440](https://github.com/OoTRandomizer/OoT-Randomizer/pull/1440))
   * Gold skulltula tokens can be on excluded locations if there are no checks requiring them (such as in SAWS)